openziti/ziti-console/README.md

 From the project root:

-1. Install the projects' dependencies.
+1. Install both projects' dependencies and build the library.

     ```bash
     npm install
     ```

-1. Build the library project with Angular.

-    ```bash
-    ng build ziti-console-lib
-    ```

 ### Build the Single Page Application

-This is the recommended approach.

 1. Build the console project with Angular.